In one of his experiments, Piaget asked children, “What makes the wind?”

 Before Jean Piaget, a Swiss developmental psychologist and philosopher, most theorists believed that children are the way they are because they are less intelligent than adults.
 Piaget claimed that it was not a matter of intelligence; it was just that children think in fundamentally different ways compared to adults.
 Let’s take the answers to the question about the wind.
 Piaget saw little point in classifying them as correct or incorrect.
 Julia’s beliefs may not be correct, but they aren’t incorrect either — they arewith what she knows about the surrounding world and in a way are logical.

-Piaget claimed that cognitive development is a systematic,process and all children go through four stages: sensorimotor, pre-operational, concrete operational and formal operational , however the at which they do so may vary.
+Piaget claimed that cognitive development is a systematic,process and all children go through four stages: sensorimotor, pre-operational, concrete operational and formal operational , however the rate at which they do so may vary.
 In each stage, they develop new intellectual abilities and increase their understanding of the world.

 Analyse the table and do the exercise that follows.